Charles Warren: Education and early military career

-Military career
+Military and politics

 From 1861 to 1865, Warren worked on surveying Gibraltar.
 During this time he surveyed the Rock of Gibraltar using trigonometry and with the support of Major-General Frome, he created two 8 m long scale detailed models of Gibraltar.
 One of these was kept at Woolwich, but the other, which survives, is on display at Gibraltar Museum.
-These models not only depicted the shape of The Rock and harbour but also every road and building.
+These models not only depicted the shape of The Rock and harbour but also every road and building on the surface.
 From 1865 to 1867, he was an assistant instructor in surveying at the School of Military Engineering in Chatham.
 He was promoted captain for this work.

-Western Palestine-Jerusalem
+Western Palestine and Jerusalem

 In 1867, Warren was recruited by the Palestine Exploration Fund to conduct Biblical archaeology "reconnaissance" with a view of further research and excavation to be undertaken later in Ottoman Syria, but more specifically the Holy Land or Biblical Palestine.
-During the PEF Survey of Palestine he conducted one of the first major Excavations at the Temple Mount in Jerusalem, thereby ushering in a new age of Biblical archaeology.
+During the PEF Survey of Palestine he conducted one of the first major excavations at the Temple Mount in Jerusalem, thereby ushering in a new age of Biblical archaeology.
 His most significant discovery was a water shaft, now known as Warren's Shaft, and a series of tunnels underneath the Temple Mount.

 Warren and his team also improved the topographic map of Jerusalem and made the first excavations of Tell es-Sultan, site of biblical city of Jericho.
 Some of the sites listed on Warren's topographic map, particularly that of Acra (where he places it in the Upper City, contrary to Josephus who places it in the Lower City), have since been corrected and updated.

 In 1870, Warren returned to Britain, where he began writing a book about archaeology.
-His findings from the expedition would be published later as "The survey of Western Palestine-Jerusalem" (1884), written with C.R.
-Conder.
-Other books by Warren about the area include "The Recovery of Jerusalem" (1871), "Underground Jerusalem" (1876) and "The Land of Promise" (1875).
+His findings from the expedition would be published later as The survey of Western Palestine: Jerusalem (1884), written with C. R. Conder.
+Other books by Warren about the area include The Recovery of Jerusalem (1871), Underground Jerusalem (1876) and The Land of Promise (1875).

 Warren's most significant contribution is his exploration of a subterranean shaft in Jerusalem and which is now named after him, viz., Warren's Shaft.
-A 2013 publication, The Walls of the Temple Mount, provided more specifics about Warren's work, as summarized in a book review."... he concentrated on excavating shafts down beneath the ground to the level of the lower parts of the external Temple Mount walls, recording the different types of stonework he encountered at different levels and other features, such as Robinson’s Arch on the western side and the Herodian street below it. ... in 1884 the PEF published a large portfolio of 50 of Warren’s maps, plans and drawings titled Plans, Elevations, Sections, etc., Shewing the Results of the Excavations at Jerusalem, 1867–70 (now known as the 'Warren Atlas')."
+A 2013 publication, The Walls of the Temple Mount, provided more specifics about Warren's work, as summarised in a book review.